A 2-dimensional torsion theory on symmetric monoidal categories: Introduction

-The main idea in this paper is to generalise this torsion theory, moving from the 1-dimensional context of commutative monoids to the 2-dimensional one of symmetric monoidal categories.
+The main objective of this paper is to generalise this torsion theory, extending it from the 1-dimensional context of commutative monoids to the 2-dimensional one of symmetric monoidal categories.
 However, this generalisation is not straightforward.
-In the first place, the 1-category of symmetric monoidal categories (with symmetric monoidal functors) is \emph{not} a pointed category, and therefore we do not have zero morphisms and short exact sequences in the traditional sense.
-Second, we know that symmetric monoidal categories actually form (with symmetric monoidal functors and monoidal natural transformations) a \emph{2-category}, and, as mentioned above, we would like to take this richer structure into account.
+First, the 1-category of symmetric monoidal categories (with symmetric monoidal functors) is \emph{not} a pointed category, and therefore zero morphisms and short exact sequences cannot be defined in the traditional sense.
+Second, we know that symmetric monoidal categories actually form (with symmetric monoidal functors and monoidal natural transformations) a \emph{2-category}, and, as mentioned above, we wish to take this richer structure into account.

 The framework of homotopy torsion theories allows us to address both the above issues.
 In this setting, we prove that symmetric 2-groups are the torsion objects of a homotopy torsion theory in the category of symmetric monoidal categories, using particular natural isomorphisms as nullhomotopies.
 We also show that, thanks to the use of 2-cells as nullhomotopies, this homotopy torsion theory exhibits some remarkable properties in dimension 2 which may be the basis for a notion of ``2-dimensional torsion theory'' in future work.
 We conclude the paper by carrying out an analogous generalisation for the classical torsion theory on abelian groups given by torsion and torsion-free groups, thus describing another homotopy torsion theory which enjoys the same 2-dimensional properties.